albrechtm85/cryptool/README.md

     - Git (optional), Node and npm are installed

 1. Create the directory where cryptool will be installed
+2. Use your CLI:
+3. Run command 'git clone https://github.com/albrechtm85/cryptool.git'
-2. Use your CLI: Run command 'npm install'
+4. Run command 'npm install'

 ### Run